Been waiting all week long to catch a glimpse of giant sunspot AR2192. Managed to take 2 shots on Saturday before clouds moved in again.

 We set out, at the public observatory Bussloo, to observe a possible meteorstorm from comet 209P/Linear.
 However, only one possible meteor from comet 209P/Linear was identified and photographed.
 Nevertheless we had a great night of observing and photographing various objects with different telescopes and lenses.

-Finally started processing some of photos shot a my last summer holiday at the Tivoli Southern Sky guest farm.
+Finally started processing some of the photos shot during my last summer holiday (2013) at the Tivoli Southern Sky guest farm.
 Just for fun I made a quick stack of M31.
 Although M31 was only at 15 degrees altitude, this stack of 5 x 3 min. at ISO1250 shows some real potential.

 Finally time to upload some quickly stacked and processed images.
 Will add more information and details later.
 Equipment used: Takahashi FSQ-106 ED on Fornax 51 mount, Canon EOS 5DII, Canon EOS 60D, Canon EF 8-15mm/F4L, Canon EF 135mm/2L, Canon EF 35mm/1.4L.